NorthernMan54/rtl_433_ESP/README.md

 This is an attempt at creating an Arduino library for use on ESP32 boards with a CC1101 transceiver with the device decoders from the rtl_433 package.
 And be available for use with openMQTTGateway as an available module.

 Inspiration for this came from the ESPiLight effort.
-Kudos to puuu for this, and the awesome package.
+Kudos to @puuu for this, and the awesome package.

 The initial port implements only enables a subset of the available modulations and device decoders, and is limited to devices I have access to and can test with.

 ## Enabled Pulse Demodulation modules

 ```
-	OOK_PPM :         Pulse Position Modulation
+	OOK_PPM :         Pulse Position Modulation ( ASK )
-	OOK_PWM :         Pulse Width Modulation
+	OOK_PWM :         Pulse Width Modulation ( ASK )
+  FSK_PULSE_PCM:    Frequency Shift Keying ( 2-FSK )
 ```

+## Receiving different signal modulations

+Unlike the rtl-sdr device which passes the raw RF signal to rtl_433 for processing, the CC1101 Transceiver performs signal demodulation on the device itself, so recepition of different modulations is limited to a single modulation scheme.
+Simultaneous reception of signals encoded with different modulation schemes is not feasible with a CC1101 Transceiver.

 ### Enabled Device Decoders